top of page

 • You may also obtain a ballot request form from the drop box located in the front of the Huron County Administration Building (180 Milan Ave., Norwalk)

-• May 4: Absentee ballots returned by U.S. Mail must be postmarked no later than May 4 and received by board of elections by 7:30 p.m. election day (May 5) to be counted.
+• Absentee ballots returned by U.S. Mail must be received by board of elections by 7:30 p.m. election day (November 3) to be counted.
+Please make sure there is adequate postage.

 • To check the status of your ballot, CLICK HERE.